brenhinkeller/JuliaAdviceForMatlabProgrammers/README.md

 ## Performance:
 (see also: https://docs.julialang.org/en/v1/manual/performance-tips/)
 * **_Loops_** are fast in Julia.
 It sounds simple but it was hard to really believe / to unlearn my Matlab instincts.
-In particular, an `@inbounds @simd for` loop doing simple arithmetic operations, array indexing, or really anything that's *type-stable*, should run at C-like or faster speeds.
+In particular, an `@inbounds for` loop doing simple arithmetic operations, array indexing, or really anything that's *type-stable*, should run at C-like speeds.
   * Type-stable, non-allocating loops are just as fast as broadcasting (if not faster!)

 * **_Type-stability_**: Use `@code_warntype` followed by a function call to check for type-stability (anywhere it prints a red `Any` is bad).
 Type-stable code is, perhaps, two orders of magnitude faster than type-unstable code (though even type-unstable code may be faster than Python :p).
 If the `@code_warntype` output is overwhelming, start by just looking at the list of variables at top and try to make sure they're all green concrete types and not red `Any`s.